UBCSailbot/docs/docs/current/sailbot_workspace/workflow.md

 If there are new features or bug fixes that you want to try, you will need to update your local version of Sailbot Workspace:

 1. Switch to the main branch if you aren't in it already
+    - If you are unable to switch branches because you have uncommitted changes, stash them
 2. Pull the latest changes
+    - If you stashed your uncommitted changes, pop them
 3. If prompted, rebuild the Dev Container

     ??? question "When does the Dev Container need to be rebuilt?"